nakamasato/rabbitmq-consumer/README.md

 ## Overview

+This application does the followings:
-This application simply consumes RabbitMQ messages from a queue named `hello` and each message needs `PROCESS_SECONDS` seconds to complete processing.
+- consume RabbitMQ messages from a queue named `hello`
+- need `PROCESS_SECONDS` seconds to complete processing each message
+- consume one message at a time (`basicQos(prefetchCount = 1)`, `unacked` message won't exceed one)
+- send an acknowledgement after processing a message

 ## Version

 - Java 11
 - Maven 3.6.3
-- Unit

 ## Run RabbitMQ Consumer